-LA Galaxy unveils statue of David Beckam | Africanews
+LA Galaxy unveils statue of David Beckham | Africanews

 USA

-When former England captain David Beckam joined LA Galaxy in 2007, the intention was to create a seismic wave of attention to the MLS.
-In deed he was the first big European name to join the league, boosting its popularity and paving the way for other global stars to make the leap.
+When former England captain David Beckham joined LA Galaxy in 2007, the intention was to create a seismic wave of attention to the MLS.

+Indeed he was the first big European name to join the league, boosting its popularity and paving the way for other global stars to make the leap.

 The Club in return, erects a statue of a man who won back-to-back championships in 2011 and 2012 during his six years and 98 appearances with the Galaxy.